 ‘Because of the river and all the low lying fens and marshes that surrounded Ramsey it became the ideal place for the building of the Abbey.
 It remained an island and could only be reached by boat until the 12th century when a causeway was built to link it to Bury and Hepmangrove’.

 The map on the right below is a LIDAR(Laser) map which shows the difference in ground heights above sea level.
 It plainly shows Ramsey as an Island, which is the dark peninsular shape sticking out from the green coloured area of the higher land to the West of Ramsey.
 The blue area is the lowest, most at or below sea level, and the grey areas that look like tree roots are the ghostly images of fossilised rivers that existed thousands of years ago.
 You can clearly see how the island of Ramsey was surrounded by marshes and water on three sides and was effectively isolated from the higher land by the Bury Brook.
-We have to remember that in Medieval times water and river levels were very much higher than today, then there was no flood defences like we have.
+We have to remember that in Medieval times water and river levels were very much higher than today, then there was no flood defences like we have now.
 Rivers were tidal and were prone to silting up, which caused the land to become flooded in large areas in the winter and made travel virtually impossible, except by boat.

-The river was the main artery of the Abbey in Medieval times, everything needed was brought in by boat, these boats or Stone Barges are ancestors of the Fen Lighters and it has been suggested that they were about 30ft long and 10ft wide with a draft of 2ft and had a cargo capacity of about 8 tonnes.
+The river was the main artery for the Abbey in Medieval times, everything needed was brought in by boat, these boats or Stone Barges are ancestors of the Fen Lighters and it has been suggested that they were about 30ft long and 10ft wide with a draft of 2ft and had a cargo capacity of about 8 tonnes.
 Stone from the quarries at Barnack, near Stamford, would have been brought to Ramsey in these boats to build the magnificent Abbey.
 Grain from the many Manors and Farms that the Abbey owned, in fact every conceivable item needed by the Abbey, would have been brought in by water.

 Ironically it was also used to transport most of the stone from the Abbey after the Dissolution, to places like the Colleges in Cambridge, Gonville and Caius, Kings and Trinity to help in their construction.
-So you could say the river that had helped with the birth of the Abbey also helped in its destruction!
+So you could say the river that helped with the birth of the Abbey also helped in its destruction!

 From the Dissolution of the Monasteries in 1539 up until 1852, the river flowed through the Great Whyte unhindered and open.
 The photograph below is of Upwell which is near enough how Ramsey would have looked, when it’s river was open .

 In 1774 Lord Orford (he was Lord of the Bedchamber to King George the Third) voyaged around the Fens with a Fleet of nine ships in total.
 In one account they mention visiting Ramsey, which is described as: